telerik/maui-docs/controls/treeview/control-template.md

 # .NET MAUI TreeView Control Template

-The Telerik UI for .NET MAUI TreeView provides a `ControlTemplate` property, which define the  visual appearance of the control.
-To customize the look, use the default template and modify it.
+The Telerik UI for .NET MAUI TreeView provides a `ControlTemplate` property, which defines the visual appearance of the control.
+To customize the looks of the TreeView, use the default template and modify it.

 The control has a set of elements inside the `ControlTemplate`.
-These elements are `CheckBox`, `Image`, `Expand/Collapse` indicator and the `Label`.
+These elements are `CheckBox`, `Image`, `Expand/Collapse` indicator, and `Label`.
+To customize the appearance of these elements, use the `ControlTemplate`.

 If you want to customize the appearance of these elements you have to use the `ControlTemplate`.